 Registrations are no longer being accepted for this class.
 Add yourself to a wait list for this class.

-To help assimilate the tools and techniques learned, there is a mixture of individual and team exercises throughout the course.
-A lively role play and case study help reinforce concepts learned.
+To help assimilate the tools and techniques learned, there is a mixture of individual and group exercises throughout the course.
+A lively role-play and case study help reinforce concepts learned.
 Students will need to be prepared for a high level of participation.
-Each participant will receive a comprehensive student guide complete with examples, terms, and checklists.
+Each participant will receive a comprehensive student guide complete with examples and workshop solutions.

 Watermark Learning constantly improves its course offerings to ensure the best training possible and to keep you abreast of the latest industry trends.
 As a result, this outline is subject to change.